OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

 *Example:*

 - Technical flagged abuse case: Add Cross Site Scripting injection into a comment input field.
-- Business flagged abuse case: Ability to modify arbitrary the price of an article in an online shop prior to pass an order causing the user to pay a lower amount for the wanted article.
+- Business flagged abuse case: Ability to arbitrarily modify the price of an article in an online shop prior to passing an order causing the user to pay a lower amount for the wanted article.

 #### When to define the list of Abuse Cases